redhat-plumbers-in-action/differential-shellcheck/README.md

 Token needs to have the following [characteristics](https://docs.github.com/en/rest/code-scanning#upload-an-analysis-as-sarif-data):

-* Token with the `security_events` scope to use this endpoint for private repositories.
+* Token with the `security_events: write` scope to use this endpoint for private repositories.
 * Token with the `public_repo` scope for **public repositories only**.

 ## Limitations